hrand1005/rv-rppico2-os/LOG.md

 Let us return to the UART implementation.
 CLK_PERI must support the required range of baud rates.
-If we use XOSC to drive CLK_PERI (without any dividers), CLK_PERI operates at 12 MHz, which would supports the following range of baud
+If we use XOSC to drive CLK_PERI (without any dividers), CLK_PERI operates at 12 MHz, which supports the following range of baud rates:
-rates:

 ```
 min: **750000** (12 MHz = 16 * (max baud rate))
 max: **12** (12 MHz <= 16 * 65535 * (min baud rate))
 ```

+### (03/22/2025)

+The following registers _control_ the UART and set the BAUD rate:

+`UARTLCR_H`: Line Control Register.
+This is the register used to signal that data is ready to be transmitted or received, among other things.

+`UARTIBRD` and `UARTFBRD`: Integer and Fractional BAUD rate divisors, respectively.
+The baud rate is set to a value times the integer register value divided by the fractional register value.

 # References